Glazed Lemon Muffins

 Cara, THE QUARTER-LIFE COOK

-Preheat the oven to 350°F. Brush 10 muffin tins thoroughly with oil.
+- Preheat the oven to 350°F. Brush 10 muffin tins thoroughly with oil.
+If you'd like, you can use muffin liners too.

-Bake for 25-30 minutes, until the muffins have risen and are slightly golden.
+- Bake for 25 to 30 minutes, until the muffins have risen and are slightly golden.
 They should bounce back when you press down with your finger.
 Remove from a pan using a small offset spatula and place on a cooling rack set over a piece of parchment paper.